ericbrooke/setup_ruby_rails/README.md

 _Why do I need it?_ - You need someting to write your code in something, pen and paper may allow you but the excution will be a bitch.

-Setup your text editor to open from command line:
+Setup your text editor to open from command line (I like Atom):

 *Do not run your text editor from your downloads folder move it to Applications folder*

-1. Atom - Install Shell Commands from the Atom menu
+1. [Atom](https://atom.io) - Install Shell Commands from the Atom menu
 2. [Sublime](https://www.sublimetext.com/docs/2/osx_command_line.html)

 ##A + B - Setup Git